shutsugan/flip/README.md

 # Flip
-Flip class that calculates old dimensions, new dimensions and animate it
+Flip class that calculates old dimensions, new dimensions and animate them

 ## Usage